Gavin-Cote/flask-expense-tracker/README.md

 - **Visualizations**: bar chart and pie chart for spending distribution.
 - **Responsive design** for desktop and mobile.

+## AI Insights

+This app integrates with the OpenAI API to provide tailored spending recommendations.
+Once transactions are added, you can:

+1. **Generate Insights** – AI reviews your spending categories and identifies trends.
+2. **Refresh Insights** – Bypass the cached result to get updated tips based on new data.

+⚠️ You will need an OpenAI API key stored in a `.env` file:

 ## Tech Stack
 - **Backend**: Python, Flask, Pandas
 - **Frontend**: HTML, CSS (responsive design)